fsaltunyuva/fsaltunyuva.github.io/_posts/2025-10-12-Ray-Tracing-Adventure.md

 # Outputs:

 Other than having some issues in chinese_dragon, tonRoosendaal_smooth (scary output), lobster, other_dragon, and some changes in rt_raven, my ray tracer worked perfectly for all other scenes.
 For the problems in tonRoosendaal_smooth, lobster, and other_dragon, I think it is due to the PLY import process.
-I will investigate it further in the next parts of the adventure.
+Probably I am skipping an important step after importing from PLY files, but I will investigate it further in the next parts of the adventure.

 ---